 On the other hand for Wink, users complain due to its lack of compatibility.
 The hub had a very slow development and update process.
 The email notifications and the wink store were unavailable for many days causing users to face trouble.
 The lack of a large group of communities is always an issue.

-We are at the end of Hubitat vs Wink, now that the reader is at this point in the article, I can comprehend their mindset.
+Now that the reader is at this point in the article, I can comprehend their mindset.
 The choice of your product firstly depends on what you want and secondly on whether the product can satisfy those needs.

 The winner will be Hubitat if the user is well-educated about customizing, coding languages and wants the home to run by it.
 The user will get the advantage of their large community and online documentations.
 The user has to invest lots of time, knowledge and energy behind it.
 Frequent googling and research will assist the user to make the full use of the product.